sanukag/ai-maintenance-assistant/docs/containerisation.md

 - the SQLite database;
 - managed copies of ingested documents;
 - extracted chunks and stored vectors.

+Answers are generated per request and are not persisted in this initial version.

 Rebuilding the image, restarting the service or running the following command does not delete the volume: